 Other tales follow, ranging from cheese addictions; how retuning guitars affects the mental states of pet rodents; testing body parts to ensure they don’t fall off (something inspired by his own moment of shoulder manipulation); albums only released in Norway; the story of where his new shirt was purchased and several exchanges with his sound man, ranging from the obvious “Can you make this old six string sound like a well played twelve string?”, to the more fun “Could you make me sound more like Ron and Keef for this one?”, right through to the gloriously absurd “This time I want a Fleetwood Mac rhythm section!”, by which time, it’s obvious for one man armed with a semi-acoustic guitar, the sound man can produce no such thing.
 Equally quirky is his explanation that sometimes it isn’t a string that’s out of tune…it’s actually the other five!

 It’s not all about the banter, of course – even though Robyn’s brilliant personality carries the weight of the evening – and the set-list is very well chosen, stretching from brand new material to tracks dating right back to 1980’s ‘Underwater Sunlight’.
-Beginning the evening, Hitchcock demonstrates his lovely use of acoustic harmonics (he’s a very underrated player) before moving into The Soft Boys’ ‘Tonight’; there’s an immediate contrast, but contrast a mood that dominates throughout and Hitchcock knows that without a band, it’s solely down to his own choices whether the set sags.
-Mixing the fun with the more serious really helps the set to move apace.
+Beginning the evening, Hitchcock demonstrates his lovely use of acoustic harmonics (he’s a very underrated player) before moving into The Soft Boys’ ‘Tonight’; there’s an immediate contrast, but Hitchcock knows that without a band, it’s solely down to his own choices whether the set sags.
+Mixing the fun with the more serious really helps the performance to move along at a decent pace.
 The country tinged ‘I Pray When I’m Drunk’ and ‘I Want To Tell You About What I Want’ (both from the 2017 eponymously named disc) sit very naturally against better known material like ‘I Often Dream of Trains’, while a spiky ‘Cheese Alarm’ allows Hitchcock to get busier with his six strings.
+No matter what Robyn chooses to play, it’s fantastic, and the crowd seem more than appreciative.

 So…we arrived with no expectations.
 We’re leaving convinced that Robyn Hitchcock is certainly one of the UK’s most underrated performers and songwriters.
 A job well done…